Hosting Over Tor Via Nginx

 Installing the Key

-Restart Tor with
+Restart the Tor service:

 sudo systemctl restart tor

-And you should be able to visit the site at the custom address now!
+You should be able to visit the site at the custom address now!

 In conclusion